elasticio/elasticio.github.io/_getting-started/сontracts-and-workspaces.md

 ## Contract Management

-A tenant Admin can and set contract
+A tenant Admin can create contracts and set contract Owners.
-Owners.
 By default, only members with contract Owner or a other [roles](managing-user-roles-in-a-tenant) with the right permissions can manage contracts.
 However, roles can be customized, so in this document we will